twinfoundation/api/packages/api-models/docs/reference/interfaces/INotFoundResponse.md

 # Interface: INotFoundResponse

-The resource you tried to access does not exist, see the error field for more details.
+The resource you tried to access does not exist, see the content for more details.

 ## Properties